aglavic/plotpy/README.txt

 - install the environment:
     - install gnuplot,python and GTK
     - install pycairo,pygobject and pygtk
+    - add the gnuplot, python, gfortran and python/scripts folders to your systems path ( found in the environment variables in window advanced system settings which opens when you press windows+pause)
     - i had to reboot after that to get the installation to work

-- put the installation folders of python and gnuplot into your path ( found in the environment variables in window advanced system settings which opens when you press windows+pause)

-- extract the *.zip file, and run:
+- extract the *.zip file, and run   "python setup.py install" or just use the windows installer

-  python setup.py install

 Now you should be ready to use the scripts with and without GUI-mode under windows.